1ncreo/task-management-api/README.md

 - User authentication with JWT
 - CRUD operations for tasks
 - Task filtering, sorting, and pagination
-- Redis caching for improved performance
+- Redis caching for improved performance (Used in memory caching as a fallback)
 - Comprehensive test suite
 - Priority Queue Scheduling